OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

 .. note::

-    For advanced configuration, follow to the OneGate :ref:`configuration <onegate_configure>` reference.
+    For advanced setup, follow the OneGate :ref:`configuration reference <onegate_configure>`.

 OneFlow (Optional)
 ------------------

 The OneFlow server orchestrates the services, multi-VM deployments.
 While for most cases the default configuration fits well, you might need to reconfigure the service to be able to control the OneFlow **remotely** over API.
-Edit the ``/etc/one/oneflow-server.conf`` and update ``:host:`` parameter with service listen address accordingly.
+Edit the ``/etc/one/oneflow-server.conf`` and update ``:host:`` parameter with service listening address accordingly.
 For example, use ``0.0.0.0`` to work on all configured network interfaces on the Front-end:

 .. code::